frodzet/Apocalypse/README.md

-# Apocalypse
+# MonsterApocalypse
-A Top-down shooting game with creeps, guns and power-ups.
+A top down shooting game, with creatures, weapons, power-ups and with a high score